felahgs/felahgs/README.md

 # 💫 Yo!
 I'm Felipe Souza:
-<p>I'm a FrontEnd developer who loves ReactJS<br>Currently studying some mobile development with react native and starting to dive deeper into the cloud world!</p>
+<p>I'm a FrontEnd developer specialized in ReactJS<br>Currently studying some mobile development with react native and starting to dive deeper into the cloud world!</p>

 ## 🌐 Contact: